TheBluestBluester/omegga-TrenchWarfare/README.md

 #### destructable
 Destructable bricks which are effected by explosives.
 #### zone
 The zone.
 Acts like an undiggable trench brick.
+You must include the zone's order in the Messages textbox.
+1, 2, 3, n.. is from red to blue.

 #### Notes:
 Trench cannot be placed on non-trench bricks.